the-real-py/bar-assistant-mcp/README.md

 ## Features

-- 🍹 List all bars you have access to
 - 📋 View ingredients on your bar shelf
 - 🍸 See cocktails you can make with what you have
 - ➕ Add ingredients to your shelf
 - ➖ Remove ingredients from your shelf
 - 🔍 Search for ingredients by name
+- 🏪 Discover your available bars

 ## Installation